platformatic/platformatic/docs/reference/cli.md

 #### compile

-Compile all typescript plugins for all services.
+Compile all TypeScript plugins for all services.

 ``` bash
   $ platformatic runtime compile
 ```

-As a result of executing this command, it will compile the typescript plugins for each services registered in the runtime.
+As a result of executing this command, it will compile the TypeScript plugins for each services registered in the runtime.